skyneticist/dnn-turret/README.md

 # dnn-turret
 Deep Neural Network OpenCV Face Tracking test for auto turret

+This is one part of two 🥨

+    Companion code for microcontroller: https://github.com/skyneticist/pico-turret-pio

 - Uses Python Threading class to achieve ~115% gain in frames per second
 - Uses a LIFO queue to pass data to microcontroller via Threaded function
 - Work In Progress, but does run without any headache